 We’d also like to mention the Precision De-Esser by UAD, which works exclusively on UA audio interfaces or DSP cards.

 Finally, to wrap it all up, we hope this article helped you learn about de-essers and pick one for your workflow.
-We can’t wait to hear where you use them!

 K. M. Joshi is a multi-award-winning composer and sound designer, specializing in film, game, and TV audio.
 He enjoys making cinematic music, rock, blues, and electronica.